AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 Using trigonometry it is possible to transform vectors to newly rotated vectors given an angle.
 This is usually done via a smart combination of the sine and cosine functions (commonly abbreviated to sin and cos).

-A rotation matrix is defined for each
+A rotation matrix is defined for each unit in 3D space where the angle is represented as the theta symbol $\theta$.

+Rotation around the X-axis: